Below are some recipes I have developed and refined over the years.

 To all of this, I say sure!
 Why not!
-If there is a basic food group (Chili is considered a basic food group in Texas…) that just begs to be done your way, it has to be Chili!
+If you think that Chili is an essential food group (Chili is considered an essential food group in Texas…), please realize that it is a food that begs to be done your way!

 My version of the classic French Apple Cake is a lower Gluten, lower sugar version.
 Please note I did not say low fat or low taste!
 The butter is still there after all!
 But the Monk Fruit “Sugar” and the Oat Flour/Almond Flour won’t spike your insulin levels like regular sugar and flour, and is a fairly low carb option (if you are really worried about that kind of stuff).

 In Italian, Tiramisu literally means “Pick Me Up!” or “Cheer Me Up!”
 This dessert is a coffee and liquor flavored delight.
 Go to the internet and you will find some very interesting thoughts on where Tiramisu was first enjoyed in Italy!

 Oh!
 So Fluffy!
 Japanese Cheese Cake